Skip to main content

 Nicotine pouches, gum, lozenges, and patches compared.
 Cost, speed, flavour, discretion, and side effects — find the right nicotine format for you.

 Millions of Europeans are switching away from smoking, and nicotine replacement therapy (NRT) products are at the forefront of that transition.
 But with four main nicotine formats to choose from — pouches, gum, lozenges, and patches — many people are unsure which is the best fit.
-According to Public Health England, these products are all considered 95% safer than smoking.
+All four avoid cigarette combustion, but the evidence base is strongest for licensed NRT products such as patches, gum, and lozenges.
+Gum delivers nicotine via buccal absorption; pouches deliver through oral mucosa; lozenges use both mechanisms, with different onset and peak profiles for each (Cahill et al. (2013)).

 Each format has distinct advantages.
 Some deliver nicotine faster; others offer wider flavour choice.
 Some suit busy professionals; others work better for those managing oral cravings.
 This guide compares all four on cost, speed, convenience, and side effects so you can find the option that aligns with your lifestyle and preferences.